 I wondered, “How does this concept of shared misery relate to business communication?
 How does it relate to what Mandel teaches?”

 If your audience — whether decision-makers, customers, or colleagues — can’t emotionally invest in your Hero’s quest, choose another story.
 The fanciest inciting incidents, most troubling obstacles, and shiniest solutions in the world won’t make a story GREAT if your audience can’t relate to, or share in, your Hero’s quest.
 They simply won’t care.

 The mistake we often make when telling stories is to jump ahead to the insurmountable obstacles, heart-wrenching conflict, the toughest choices people make, and save-the-day resolution.
 Agreeably, it’s exciting stuff.
 The problem?
 We may very well be missing the most important part: the why of the story that the audience connects to – what makes them care.

 - Does my story contain a quest or desire that my Main Character/Hero and my audience share (even in the smallest sense)?

 - Can my audience share in the misery of the quest?

 - Have I answered the “why do I care” question for my audience?

 The power of a well-told story is undeniable.
 Want to give your people the ability to use stories effectively when communicating with senior executives and potential customers?
-Browse Mandel's Corporate Training Programs today.
+Browse our Think and Speak for Results™ Communication Training Workshops.
 Or, contact us to learn more about our easy-to-use storytelling framework and communication tools.